 The obvious advantage here is with a lossless codec you always have all file information to work with and make adjustments.

 Lossy Codecs also come with a variety of format options.
 Common codecs include HEVC, MPEG4, H.264, AVC, and many others.

 Lossy codecs are wonderful for delivery, especially on the web.
 In fact, outside of broadcast, most organizations want their final deliverable in a Lossy codec.
 Why?
-Because they are often much smaller files and to the naked eye, a well compressed file is unrecognizable as to whether or not file information was lost in compression.
+Because they are often much smaller files and to the naked eye, a well-compressed file is unrecognizable as to whether or not file information was lost in compression.

 ProRes and Avid DNx

-So the big question is always about ProRes and Avid DNx right?
+So the big question is always about ProRes and Avid DNx, right?
 Apples ProRes especially is what the vast majority of non-feature film production is using.

 As an industry, video professionals agree.
-Although not technically lossless ProRes and DNx provides massive amounts of information to work with and manipulate files, even when the deliverable is going on the big screen.
+Although not technically lossless ProRes and DNx provide massive amounts of information to work with and manipulate files, even when the deliverable is going on the big screen.
 Certainly when the deliverable is for internet streaming.

 So which type of compression is best?

-Lossless is always ideal for the most information during a production.
+Lossless is always ideal for the most information during production.
 If you can't go lossless, Apple ProRes or Avid DNx are phenomenal options with tons of depth to work with, while not being too large.

 After you're done, most deliverables are sent to clients in lossy formats, which is generally preferred.